Cooops/Comp-Sci-Fundamentals/README.md

         * For example, if you purchase an item on Amazon then an entity can be an order, a customer, or the product itself.
 * **Attributes**
     * Each entity is going to have a series of attributes, which are various properties or traits and are represented as the **columns** in your database.
-        * Customer_ID, FirstName, LastName, etc.
+        * Customer_ID, Firstage, Lastage, etc.
 * **Relationships**
     * Dscribes how the entities will interact with eachother (if they can).
 This is usually done by drawing a line in between them, denoting that there is some sort of interaction or sonnection in some way.
 * **Cardinality**